ak800i/power-outage-notifier/README.md

 # Features
 ### 1. ⚡ Planned Power Outage Notifications
 Receive timely alerts whenever there is a scheduled power outage in Belgrade.
-Stay informed about the affected districts and streets well in advance.
+Stay informed about the affected municipalities and streets well in advance.

 ### 2. 💧 Planned Water Outage Notifications
 Get notifications for planned water outages in Belgrade.
 Know the details of the affected areas and streets to plan accordingly.

 ### 3. 💧 Unplanned Water Outage Notifications
 Stay updated on unplanned water outages happening in Belgrade.
-Receive immediate alerts with information about the affected districts and streets.
+Receive immediate alerts with information about the affected municipalities and streets.

 ### 4. 🅿️ Parking Fine Notifications (Coming Soon)
 In the future, Power Outage Notifier will also provide notifications for received parking fines in Belgrade, helping you stay on top of any fines issued.